Q: How long are babies in pain after treatment?

 A small amount of spotting or bleeding is common after the procedure, especially in the first few days.
 Because a laser is being used, bleeding is minimized.
 Wash your hands well prior to your stretches (gloves aren't necessary).
 Apply a small amount of coconut oil, breast milk, formula, or water to your finger prior to your stretches.

 Do one stretch on the evening of the surgery.
 Then, do one overnight stretch.
-Starting the next morning, lift the tongue every 4 hours during the day.
+Starting the next morning, lift the tongue before every feed.
 Do not exceed 6 hours between overnight stretches.
-Repeat this for the first 3-4 weeks after the procedure.
+Repeat this for the first 4 weeks after the procedure.

 The best position for stretching your baby's lip and tongue is to have their head against your belly.
 An alternative position would be with the baby laying down and you by the side of their head (for example, with the baby laying on a changing table and you standing near their head.)
 It is more difficult to do the stretches if your baby's feet are pointing towards you.